DinaTaklit/Hard-Parts-Functional-JS-Foundations/README.md

 next line of code (‘function call’) and not to any other lines

 **Recombine/compose** Build up our application by using these small blocks of self-contained code combining them up line-by-line by referring to their human-readable name

+## Credits

+All credits goes for will sentance course "Hard Parts: Functional JS Foundations" in front end master